ChrstphrHll/npc_gen/students/Thenol Shialaevar.md

 ---
 # Thenol Shialaevar
 ### Description
-- Half-Orc Barbarian from Chillwild Peaks
+- Half-Orc Barbarian from Aldercrown Empire
 - 6th year Exploration student in Burk
 - shoulder length wavy platinum hair that's plain, Brown eyes, and Pale Green skin
 - Is Sensitive and Indolent, and has Security as their ideal
+- Speaks in a light, indirect, sudden manner

 ### Notes